adlyZaroui/analyticProphet/README.md

-# prophet
+# FastProphet

 Analytic implementation of Facebook Prophet.

 Prophet's a time series forecasting algorithm published by Facebook Core Data Science Team back in 2017.
 It gained popularity since then and several companies reported using it.

-A successor - NeuralProphet - has been made in 2021, but it's out of the scope of this repo :)
+A successor - NeuralProphet - wad released in 2021, but it's out of the scope of this repo :)

 Prophet model is a Generalized Additive Model (GAM) composed of 3 components, is defined as follows